The 7 best winter lodges in Canada

 Address: 207 MacKenzie Avenue, Revelstoke, British Columbia

 Instead of a helicopter, guests staying here access backcountry terrain in “snow cats” – heated over-snow vehicles.
 Island Lake Lodge is one of Canada’s most highly rated cat skiing operations.
 Powder aside, part of the experience is the lodge life.
-Pampering – in the form of massages, a day spa and saunas – are on offer and there’s a social log-cabin ambiance.
+Pampering – in the form of massages, a day spa and saunas – is on offer and there’s a social log-cabin ambience.
 You’ll also appreciate a 3000-bottle wine cellar and fine dining, based on French-inspired Rocky Mountain cuisine.
 If you like it you can even buy the cookbook!

 Address: Cedar Avenue, Fernie, British Columbia

-You’ll feel like you are in a fairytale when you look out the window of the Lakeview rooms.
+You’ll feel like you are in a fairytale when you look out the window of the Fairmont Chateau Lake Louise Lakeview rooms.
 There, on the frozen-over lake, people are ice-skating and enjoying sleigh rides with a backdrop of snowcapped mountains and the Victoria Glacier in this spectacular part of Banff National Park.
 Inside, it’s all about cosiness, with a traditional afternoon tea of pastries and finger sandwiches as you enjoy the view of the chilly outdoors.
 There are 550 rooms, multiple restaurants and a day spa.
 Lake Louise ski resort is a 15-minute drive away, and Banff town 45 minutes.

 Address: 111 Lake Louise Drive, Lake Louise, Alberta